VCCE/VCC/docs/UserGuide.md

       resize. - Bill Pierce
     - Reset a few "default" valuses that had gotten changed. - Bill Pierce
     - Add a "Custom KeyMap Editor" for making custom keymaps. - EJ Jaquay
-    - Mapped "BREAK" to "F12" (as well as "ESCAPE) to faciliate using CTRL-BRK used by some games/applications. - Bill Pierce
+    - Mapped "BREAK" to "F12" (as well as "ESCAPE) to faciliate usin CTRL-BRK used by some games/applications. - Bill Pierce
     - Updated the Manual - Bill Pierce,EJ Jaquay